liqd/a4-opin/docs/translations.md

 ## Languages

   - source code uses en_GB (arguments to ugettext == msg_id )
-     - lower case except for titles
+     - lower case (except for first word of title or sentence)
   - support many languages with transifex (en, de, it, fr, sv, sl, da, uk, el, ru as of 03/2017)